-The ability to analyse requirements for testing, investigating problems, finding the cause of bottlenecks in a software product, and providing recommendations for its elimination are the essential responsibilities for a tester.
+The ability to analyse requirements for testing, investigating problems, finding the cause of bottlenecks in a software product, and providing recommendations for its elimination are the essential QA engineer responsibilities.
 Another critical task is the identification, assessment, and mitigation of a software product and project risks.

 Testers identify the hidden errors by analysing the solution and generating all possible scenarios of its use as a potential customer.
 Any mistake leads to the loss of audience and money.
-That is why a tester’s mission is to avoid the dreaded outcome of failed software or the release of a buggy product.
+That is why QA is important as its mission is to avoid the dreaded outcome of failed software or the release of a buggy product.

 7) Seniority level